chandralegend/semantix/docs/building-blocks/methods.md

 # Methods

-Methods in semantix are different instructons that you can use in `with_llm` to get most out of the models.
+Methods in semantix are different instructons that you can use in `enhance` to get most out of the models.
 Currently we support the following methods:

 ## Normal